nordic-institute/X-Road/doc/Protocols/pr-mess_x-road_message_protocol.md

 - Subsystem code
 - Service code
 - Service version
-- Central service code
 - Security server code

-X-Road Message Protocol imposes some restrictions on the characters that can be used in X-Road identifiers.
-The following characters SHALL NOT be used in the identifier values:
+X-Road Message Protocol for REST imposes some restrictions on the characters that can be used in X-Road identifiers.
-- Colon `:`
-- Semicolon `;`
-- Slash `/`
-- Backslash `\`
-- Percent `%`
-- Control characters and zero-width spaces
-  - U+0000—U+001F and U+007F—U+009F; includes chars like tab, newline, del etc.
+Only the following characters MUST be used in the identifier values:
-  - U+200B and U+FEFF
+- Letters `A...Z` and `a...z`
+- Numbers `0...9`
+- Symbols `'()+,-.=?`

 ## 3 Describing Services